 During my talk at the recent IATEFL Harrogate conference, called ‘Teaching with mobile devices: Choices and challenges’ (see the video recording here), the audience used their mobile devices to send in questions via Poll Everywere.
 There were several questions which I’m asked regularly by teachers.
-I’ve chosen 8 questions in total to answer here.
-Below are the first 4 questions, and my answers.
-(The next 4 questions and answers will be in the next blog post to avoid tl;dr )
+I’ve chosen 4 questions to answer here.

 If you don’t plan to let students use their mobile devices (constructively!) in class, you’re swimming against the tide.
 You will spend a lot of time and effort trying to ban or confiscate the devices, when you could be using them to your advantage.
 So much better to put an implementation plan in place, get your stakeholders on board (admin, school directors, other teachers, parents,…) , and have the devices support the learning aims in your classes through good task design and effective classroom management.
 Here’s a 10 step implementation plan suggested by my colleague Gavin Dudeney and I in our forthcoming book, Going Mobile: